harness/developer-hub/tutorials/build-code/ci-tutorial-kubernetes-cluster-build-infra.md

    * **Connection Test:** Wait for the test to finish and then click **Finish**.

 5. In **Namespace**, enter `harness-delegate-ng`, and then select **Continue**.

 ## Add a build and test step

 Now that the pipeline has a stage with a defined codebase and build infrastructure, you are ready to add steps to build the codebase and run unit tests.

 You can use either a [Run step](/docs/continuous-integration/ci-technical-reference/run-step-settings) or a [Run Tests step](/docs/continuous-integration/ci-technical-reference/configure-run-tests-step-settings) to run unit tests in a CI pipeline.
-With the **Run Tests** step, you can leverage [Test Intelligence](/docs/continuous-integration/use-ci/set-up-test-intelligence/).
+This tutorial uses a **Run** step.
+In addition to unit tests, the **Run** step can run any number of commands on either the build infrastructure or a separate container image. **Run** steps are highly versatile and you'll use them often in your CI pipelines.
+While not used in this tutorial, with the **Run Tests** step, you can leverage [Test Intelligence](/docs/continuous-integration/use-ci/set-up-test-intelligence/).

+1. On the **Execution** tab for your Build stage, select **Add Step**, select **Add Step** again, and then select the **Run** step from the Step Library.
+1.

 <!-- Step 4 build and run unit tests: Delete echo welcome message step.
 The instruction for the name field is given twice.
 Missing instruction to select “Connect thru a harness delegate >only use delegates w following tags” after setting up the secret.
 Report paths are under optional config (have to expand). -->

-You should now be in the Execution tab.
-Click **Add step** and then select **Run** (under Build).

 The Run step executes one or more commands on a container image.
 Configure the step as follows: